 "Socio-emotional development: They are able to get together with other grade level students and work collaboratively."

-"They are developing their logical thinking by using children friendly codable programs like Kodable.
+"They are developing their logical thinking by using children friendly coding programs like Kodable.
 When programming they don’t think they are learning."

 "I think having the Maker’s Space is a wonderful addition to the academic curriculum.”
 “It’s been nice to see students of all levels working together!"